YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

   * [Poverty] 120mm twin; 533mm quadruple conventional torpedoes; 20mm Twin Oerlikon; Toolbox; Toolbox

 * Desc:
 >Tries to be Z1.
+Isn't.
-Isn't, but still okay-ish... if you for some reason don't want to use the obviousy superior option.
+Still okay-ish... if you for some reason don't want to use the obviousy superior option, or somehow deem the ASW/AA boost valuable.
+Or lack components for the Z Trio.

 ![DD](/Images-for-the-Guide/Z35Chibi.png "Z35") - **[KMS Z35](https://azurlane.koumakan.jp/Z35)**
 * Role: